geovedi/book-notes/2016/now.notes.md

   - Entropy as a fundamental law in the universe and its relation to structured life.
   - The question of whether humans possess true free will or if it's an illusion.
 - Personal Anecdote and Initial Doubts
-  - The author's personal experience with naming their child.
+  - Muller's personal experience with naming their child.
   - Doubts about the nature of free will arising in 1980.
   - The influence of external factors on decision-making and the concept of predetermined behavior.
 - Physics and Determinism